Three business items before we get to the juicy details:

 So shut up and get to the point, right Lana?

 What Did I Eat?

-Going in, I decided I wasn’t going to go crazy eating nothing but bacon and cheese like some people.
+Going in, I decided I wasn’t going to go crazy eating mainly bacon and cheese like some people.
 I wanted to get the majority of my fats from tasty meats and happy fats (avocado, olive oil, coconut oil, MCT oil, nuts, and seeds).
-I bucked the Keto system by eating as many vegetables as I could stand, upping my carbs to about 10-15% as opposed to 5%.
-I avoided starchy veggies (potatoes, sweet potatoes, corn), lowered my intake of moderately starchy veggies (carrots, onions, peas) and ate my weight in low-carb veggies (all leafy greens, mushrooms, broccoli).
+I bucked the keto system by eating as many vegetables as I could stand, upping my carbs to about 10-15% as opposed to 5%.
+I avoided starchy veggies (potatoes, sweet potatoes, corn), lowered my intake of moderately starchy veggies (carrots, onions, peas) and ate my weight in low-carb veggies (all leafy greens, mushrooms, broccoli, etc.).